 March 10, 2022

-Anupy's Spice Corner: This week, I showcased a few Indo Chinese recipes and in them used a touch of white pepper.
+From black pepper, we go to white pepper, which is also sold extensively in the markets in Thalassery.
+This week, I showcased a few Indo-Chinese recipes and in them used a touch of white pepper.
 Even if you don't think you use this spice, I am going to bet that you do.
 Have you used black pepper?
 Well, then.
 You've essentially - kind of - used white pepper.
-The two spices come from the same source, a berry from a vine that is the pepper plant.
+The two spices come from the same source, the same berry from a vine that is the pepper plant.

 If the berry is picked before it has a chance to ripen it is being harvested to make black pepper as we know it in the West.
 It is picked and then dried.
 The skin on the outside darkens and essentially shrivels up.
 Those are the hard, dried, black peppercorns that we know and love.